Your website is tied to your livelihood. If it stops working right, you lose money.

 If important parts of a page drop below the fold or your website looks funny in different sizes, the extension will help you spot it and update your design to fix the issue.

-Resolution Test is an alternate option for testing out how your website looks in different screen sizes.
+Resolution Test is an alternate option for QA testing out how your website looks in different screen sizes.
 Using it is simple.
 Once you’ve installed it, click on the plugin image in the top right browser menu.
-You’ll get a drop down menu with a list of different screen resolutions, and you can click on each to see how your website looks in it.
+You’ll get a dropdown menu with a list of different screen resolutions, and you can click on each to see how your website looks in it.